WOMT

 WOMT (1240 AM) is a radio station in Manitowoc, Wisconsin owned by locally based Seehafer Broadcasting.
 The station airs a mix of news, sports and adult contemporary music under a full service format featuring local staff.
 Evening and weekend hours are provided by Westwood One's "Adult Contemporary" network.
 The station serves the twin cities of Manitowoc and Two Rivers, along with Sheboygan, Algoma and Kewaunee.

 Programming

-WOMT airs news and features from CBS Radio and bottom of the hour sports updates from NBC Sports Radio, along with the locally based Money Talks financial program and several other local programs such as Be My Guest and the Air Exchange, and the Monday night Sports Talk program with Brewers Radio Network engineer Kent Sommerfeld as a regular guest.
+WOMT airs news from Townhall and bottom of the hour sports updates from NBC Sports Radio, along with the locally based Money Talks financial program and several other local programs such as Be My Guest and the Air Exchange, and the Monday night Sports Talk program with Brewers Radio Network engineer Kent Sommerfeld as a regular guest.
 The station is the Lakeshore area's home of Brewers, Bucks, Marquette Golden Eagles, Wisconsin Badgers and Packers play-by-play, and also airs the NFL on Westwood One Sports.
 The station also shares coverage of Manitowoc Lincoln, Two Rivers, and Manitowoc Roncalli High School sports with its other sister stations, along with other schools throughout Manitowoc, Brown and Sheboygan counties.

+The station was a longterm affiliate of the CBS Radio Network, carrying its newscasts and features for decades until the service was wound down in May 2026.